tavetisyan95/lime_web_app/README.md

 Select an algorithm by using the dropdown list under `Segmenter`.
 Then, adjust the available parameters if you want.
 The default parameters in the app produce decent explanations for both CIFAR10 and MNIST images.

-To find out more about the meaning of the available parameters, consult the [scikit-image docs] (https://scikit-image.org/docs/stable/api/skimage.segmentation.html).
+To find out more about the meaning of the available parameters, consult the [scikit-image docs](https://scikit-image.org/docs/stable/api/skimage.segmentation.html).

 ## 3. Adjusting explanation parameters